lifs-tools/rgoslin-old/README.md

 This project is a parser, validator and normalizer implementation for shorthand lipid nomenclatures, base on the Grammar of Succinct Lipid Nomenclatures project.

-[https://github.com/lifs-tools/goslin](Goslin) defines multiple grammers compatible with ANTLRv4 for different sources of shorthand lipid nomenclature.
+[https://github.com/lifs-tools/goslin](Goslin) defines multiple grammars for different sources of shorthand lipid nomenclature.
 This allows to generate parsers based on the defined grammars, which provide immediate feedback whether a processed lipid shorthand notation string is compliant with a particular grammar, or not.

+> **_NOTE:_**  Please report any issues you might find to help improve it!

 Here, rgoslin 2.0 uses the Goslin grammars and the cppgoslin parser to support the following general tasks:

 1. Facilitate the parsing of shorthand lipid names dialects.
 2. Provide a structural representation of the shorthand lipid after parsing.
-3. Use the structural representation to generate normalized names.
+3. Use the structural representation to generate normalized names, following the latest shorthand nomenclature.

 ## Related Projects